Catoctin Formation: Structure and deformation

 The Catoctin Formation has porphyritic flows and sedimentary members that can be found north of Rose River and have a slight dip direction to the south-east.
 To the west part of the Catoctin Formation is an eroded surface can be found that has up to 150 feet of sedimentary rocks at the base of the formation, to the east of the formation is a steep fault cuts off the formation.
 Two primary faults can be found from Hawksbill Gap to Cedar Run and through Franklin Cliffs to Rose River.
 Near Tanners Ridge, a gradual anticline can be seen in the Catoctin Formation.
 The top of Chapman Mountain contains sedimentary rocks that belong to the Chilhowee Group, just below those rocks are 50–150 feet of volcanic slate that belongs to the Catoctin Formation.
 Large greenstone dikes can be found all through the formation particularly at the Big Meadows area where a 1,800-foot section of greenstone is exposed.
 Throughout the areas, cleavage strikes to the north and dips to the east and lineation that plunges east of southeast.

 Four major deformation events took place after the emplacement of the formation in the Precambrian.
 The burial of the formation occurred between 550 million years ago to 430 million years ago.
 Neoacadian Orogeny at 375 Ma occurred which caused deformation and metamorphism to the Catoctin Formation.
 Around 300 million years ago, after the cooling of the Catoctin Formation, a thrust fault cut across the formation.
 The last big deformation event came from Atlantic rifting that lead to fracturing within the Catoctin Formation around 200 million years ago.
-Erosion of the Catoctin Formation continuous to happen as it is exposed to different forms of weathering.
+Erosion of the Catoctin Formation continues to happen as it is exposed to different forms of weathering.